moccu/grunt-systemjs-pluginbuilder/README.md

 ### ```pluginPaths```

 This is a list of all _plugin_ files.
 The build of these files will have a substracted module tree of the _base_ file.
-The pathes will be defined as
+The paths will be defined as
 ```array of strings```.

 ```javascript